Undergraduate study - 2024 entry

 Popular peer support includes Life After LLC, a panel event where you can draw inspiration from our recent graduates.

 *As reported by The Independent in April 2019, citing jobs website Indeed.
-Indeed also said vacancies specifying German language skills had increased by more than a tenth in the previous three years, and that there had been a slight increase in overall demand for linguists.
+Indeed also reported that vacancies specifying German language skills had increased by more than a tenth in the previous three years, and that there had been a slight increase in overall demand for linguists.

 Standard entry requirement